GHRBLD09-SDC/K-reviews/README.md

 - runs the server by running node on index.js in the server file
 #### npm run datafy
 - runs the data generation functions to create 10million data points
+#### npm run import
+- imports data generated into the json file into the mongo db

 ## CRUD Routes